Docs » Charts in Splunk Observability Cloud » Chart types in Splunk Observability Cloud

 • The valueSuffix property specifies a suffix string.

-Event feed charts let you add a list of events to a dashboard.
+Use event feed charts when you want to see a list of events on your dashboard.
 An event feed chart can display one or more event types depending how you specify the criteria.

-Text charts let you add textual information to a dashboard.
+Use text charts when you want to place a text note on the dashboard instead of displaying metrics.
 The text appears in the same type of panel that Splunk Observability Cloud uses to display data.

 Splunk Observability Cloud lets you use GitHub-style Markdown in your text.